syncfusion-content/ej2-vue-docs/ej2-vue/document-editor/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting Started with the Vue DcoumentEditor Component in Vue 2
+# Getting Started with the Vue DoCumentEditor Component in Vue 2

 This article provides a step-by-step guide for setting up a Vue 2 project using [Vue-CLI](https://cli.vuejs.org/) and integrating the Syncfusion Vue Document Editor component